 Applications will be accepted during a publicly advertised open application period each year for enrollment in the following school year.
-Following the open enrollment period each year, applications shall be counted to determine whether any grade level has received more applications than availability.
-In the event that this happens, the Charter School will hold a public random drawing to determine admission for the impacted grade level, with the exception of existing students, who are guaranteed admission in the following school year.
-The procedures of the public random drawing will be available when families obtain an application from the Charter School and will be posted on the Charter School's website.
+Following the open enrollment period each year, applications shall be counted to determine whether the school has received more applications than availability.
+In the event that this happens, the Charter School will hold a public random drawing to determine admission, with the exception of existing students, who are guaranteed admission in the following school year.
+The procedures of the public random drawing will be provided upon request when families obtain an application from the Charter School and will be posted on the Charter School's website.